A marketing coach trains, guides and empowers your team to develop and execute a robust marketing strategy that drives sales.

 - Guide you on critical functions and what steps to take and when

-- Teach you how to utilize marketing tools
+- Recommend and teach you how to utilize appropriate marketing tools

 - Identify tactics that supplement your marketing plan